rca(1) General Commands Manual rca(1)

 respectively) which they enforce silently.
 Requesting -1 digits

-will choose the system maximum.
+will choose the calculator maximum.

 Integer